 A capacitor is a passive, two - terminal circuit element that stores energy in an electric field.
-It consists of conductive plates separated by a dielectric material like Air, Mica or Ceramic.
+It consists of conductive plates separated by a dielectric material like Air, Mica or Ceramic7.
 When connected in series with a battery or other power source, the plates accumulate charge until the capacitor is at the power source voltage.
-If the power source were removed, the capacitor would discharge at a rapid rate.
-Although mainly used for energy storage, capacitors are also desirable due to their ability to filter out high frequency noise from a lower frequency signal.
+If the power source were removed, the capacitor would discharge at a rapid rate8.
+Although mainly used for energy storage, capacitors are also desirable due to their ability to filter out high frequency noise from a lower frequency signal9.
 The capacitance of a material describes its ability to store charge.
-It is defined according to the following equation:
+It is defined according to the following equation where C is the capacitance, typically measured in microfarads, Q is the charge stored on each plate, and V is the voltage applied to the plates.
+Parallel plate capacitors are separated by a distance, d, that is used to determine the capacitance according to Equation 2.